lumoslabs/vestibule/README.md

     EJSON_FILES=/path/to/file1:...
     EJSON_KEYS=pubkey;privkey:...
       If EJSON_FILES is set, will iterate over each file (colon separated), attempting to decrypt using keys from EJSON_KEYS.
+If EJSON_FILES is not set, will look for any .ejson files in CWD.
 Cleartext decrypted json will be parsed into a map[string]string and injected into Environ.

+    DOTENV_FILES=/path/to/file1:...
+      if DOTENV_FILES is set, will iterate over each file, parse and inject into Environ.
+If DOTENV_FILES is not set, will look for any .env files in CWD.

 vest version: 0.0.1 (go1.11.4 on linux/amd64; gc)
 vest license: GPL-3 (full text at https://github.com/lumoslabs/vestibule)